nevenjovanovic/explore-treebanks-xquery/README.md

    6. how many wordforms, how many lemmata
    7. how many lemmata per parts of speech
 2. retrieve sentences of a certain type, or configuration
-3. retrieve a list of [all parts of speech in a specific syntactic relation]() (what POS can take on the role of subject?)
+3. retrieve a list of all parts of speech in a specific syntactic relation: [FindPOStag.xq](https://github.com/nevenjovanovic/explore-treebanks-xquery/blob/master/xq/FindPOStag.xq); what POS can take on the role of subject? – for example, report for AuxZ, emphasizing particle: [POStagAuxZ](https://github.com/nevenjovanovic/explore-treebanks-xquery/wiki/POStagAuxZ)
 4. retrieve a set of [treebank fragments – a specific syntactic relation and all its descendants]() (what is dependent on a subject?)

 # A note on the XML source repositories